vocdoni/vocdoni-node/cmd/censushttp/README.md

 ## API

-A HTTP jSON endpoint is available with the following possible fields: `method` `censusId`, `claimData`, `rootHash` and `proofData`.

-If `pubKey` has been configured for a specific `censusId`, then two more methods are available (`timeStamp` and `signature`) to provide authentication.

-The next table shows the available methods and its relation with the fields.
+The next table shows a summary of the available methods and its relation with the fields.

 | method     | censusId  | claimData | rootHash | proofData | protected? | description |
 |------------|-----------|-----------|----------|-----------|------------|------------|